Carnation Revolution: Decolonisation

-Before April 1974, the intractable Portuguese Colonial War in Africa consumed up to 40 percent of the Portuguese budget.
+Before April 1974, the intractable Portuguese colonial war in Africa consumed up to 40 percent of the Portuguese budget.
 Although part of Guinea-Bissau became independent de facto in 1973, Bissau (its capital) and the large towns were still under Portuguese control.
-In Angola and Mozambique, independence movements were active in more remote rural areas from which the Portuguese Army had retreated.
+In Angola and Mozambique independence movements were active in more remote rural areas from which the Portuguese Army had retreated.

 A consequence of the Carnation Revolution was the sudden withdrawal of Portuguese administrative and military personnel from its overseas colonies.
-Hundreds of thousands of Portuguese Africans returned to Portugal.
-These people—workers, small businesspeople, and farmers—often had deep roots in the former colonies and became known as the retornados.
+Hundreds of thousands of Portuguese Africans returned to Portugal, becoming known as the retornados.
+These people—workers, small business people, and farmers—often had deep roots in the former colonies.

-Angola began a decades-long civil war which involved the Soviet Union, Cuba, South Africa, and the United States.
-Millions of Angolans died in the aftermath of independence due to armed conflict, malnutrition and disease.
-After a brief period of stability, Mozambique became embroiled in a civil war which left it one of the poorest nations in the world.
-The country's situation has improved since the 1990s, and multi-party elections have been held.

-East Timor was invaded by Indonesia, and would be occupied until 1999.
-There were an estimated 102,800 conflict-related deaths from 1974 to 1999 (about 18,600 killings and 84,200 deaths from hunger and illness), most of which occurred during the Indonesian occupation.

-After a long period of one-party rule, Guinea-Bissau experienced a brief civil war and a difficult transition to civilian rule in 1998.
-Cape Verde and São Tomé and Príncipe avoided civil war during the decolonisation period, and established multi-party political systems by the early 1990s.
-By a treaty signed in 1974, Portugal recognised the incorporation of former Portuguese India into India.
-A 1978 Portuguese offer to return Macau to China was rebuffed as the Chinese government did not want to potentially jeopardize negotiations with the UK over returning Hong Kong.
-The territory remained a Portuguese colony until 1999, when China took control in a joint declaration and enacted a "one country, two systems" policy similar to that of Hong Kong.
+A 1978 Portuguese offer to return Macau to China was refused, as the Chinese government did not want to risk jeopardising negotiations with the UK over returning Hong Kong.
+The territory remained a Portuguese colony until 1999, when it was transferred to China with a joint declaration, and enacted a "one country, two systems" policy similar to that of Hong Kong.